 How do I get a virtual terminal?

 If you are already processing credit cards and need to add a virtual terminal, you can contact your existing credit card processor to ask if they have a virtual terminal option.
-If they do, they will be able to set you up with your gateway and virtual terminal and advise on any costs associated with the setup and use of the terminal.
+They will be able to set you up with your gateway and virtual terminal and advise on any costs associated with the setup and use of the terminal.

-If you don’t currently process credit cards, you’ll need to find a credit card processor with a gateway and virtual terminal option.
+If you don’t currently process credit cards, you’ll need to find a credit card processor.
 Many credit card processors offer virtual terminals.
 If you need help finding a processor, you can sign up for free at CardFellow to get quotes from processors using our processor comparison shopping tools.